xjtju/PinT/README.md

     }
 }
 ```
-2. creates a sub class (HeatSolver) of the **Solver**, provides the RHS and stencil matrix, and choose a linear solver to perform time integration, the sample code uses the classic [Crank–Nicolson method](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method) for deducing the stencil of heat equation.
+2. create a sub class (HeatSolver) of the **DefaultSolver**, calcaluates the RHS and stencil matrix, the sample code uses the classic [Crank–Nicolson method](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method) for deducing the stencil of heat equation.

 ```c++
 // set diffuse coefficient and tune the default parameter, problem specific